Regular price $9.95 CAD

 In this sweetly funny picture book, a tiny mouse, Chico Canta, saves his entire family from the clever kitten, Little Gato-Gato, when he uses his quick wits and ability to speak another language.

-Mrs. Canta lives with her family in an old theatre, and she has her hands full trying to keep track of all her children, especially Chico Canta, the youngest, tiniest, and most mischievous of the mice.
+Mrs. Canta lives with her family in an old theatre, and she has her hands full trying to keep track of her twelve children—especially Chico Canta, the youngest, tiniest, and most mischievous of the mice.
 She is always telling them, “Hurry!
 Hurry! ¡Pronto! ¡Pronto!”
-She speaks many languages, and she encourages her children to develop their own language skills.
-“Bilingual, bravo!” she is always telling them.
+She speaks many languages, and she encourages her children to learn more, too.
+“Bilingual, bravo!”

 One evening, after a wonderful performance of The Three Little Pigs, the mouse family narrowly escapes Little Gato-Gato.
 Undaunted and inspired by the production, they decide to mount their own version of the play.
 A frenzy of sewing costumes and building sets ensues under the direction of Mr. Canta, while Mrs. Canta oversees the cricket musicians, the spider stage crew, and the moths who will be the ushers.
 But on the night of the play itself, it is tiny Chico who is the star of the show when he spots Little Gato-Gato in the shadows, and uses his own special gift for languages to avert disaster.

 Amelia Lau Carling’s charming illustrations show the pleasures, fears, antics and glories of Chico Canta and his family, all against the backdrop of the elegant old theater.
 A note from author Pat Mora describes how she and her daughter Libby were inspired to write this story together after she read the kernel of this bilingual joke in a book of Mexican American folktales.